samjahrmarkt/samjahrmarkt.github.io/README.md

 ## 10 Most Visited Parks in 2019
 <iframe src="https://www.google.com/maps/d/u/1/embed?mid=1upREhDvSX2tVP2mmei_51BRduo6NwLSS" width="640" height="480"></iframe>
 This map, created with google maps, represents the 10 most visited national parks in 2019, according to the National Park Service.
 Within one year, the national parks had a total of 327,516,619 recreation visits.
-The National Park Service oversees over 400 national parks across the country, all of which containing different shapes, sizes, and purpose.
+The National Park Service oversees over 400 national parks across the country, all of which entirely unique.
 This map includes all parks that are administered by the US Government, thus many of these landmarks are not traditionally considered "parks": parkways and monuments.
 The Golden Gate National Recreation Area was the most visited park in 2019, holding 15 million recreational visits.
 For the article displaying the "big 10" national parks visit: [10 Most Visited National Parks in 2010](https://www.nps.gov/aboutus/visitation-numbers.htm) To learn more in general about National Parks visit: [National Parks Service](https://www.nps.gov)